 First you should upload the CSV file into your ArcGIS Online account, so you can use it within dashboard builder.

 CSV data can be added to your data model via the data manager.
 Ensure you have set the ID field in your data model before adding the CSV data.
-Remember that the first column in your CSV data must match the IDs in your ID field.

 The interface will ask you to browse to your CSV file within your ArcGIS Online account.